JessicaGold/Information_Extraction_project---countries_from_wikipedia/README.md

   (viii) When was the prime minister of "some_country" born?
   (ix) Who is "some_entity"?

-  "some_entity" refers to a leader of a country
+  where "some_entity" refers to a leader of a country